 The upper end of the humerus consists of the head.
 This faces medially, upwards and backwards and is separated from the greater and lesser tubercle by the anatomical neck.

 The greater tubercle is located laterally on the humerus.
 It has an anterior and posterior face.
 The greater tubercle serves as attachment site for three of the rotator cuff muscles – supraspinatus, infraspinatus and teres minor – they attach to superior, middle and inferior facets respectively.

 The lesser tubercle is much smaller, and more medially located on the bone.
 It only has an anterior face.
 It provides attachment for the last rotator cuff muscle; subscapularis.

 Separating the two tubercles is a deep depression, called the intertubercular sulcus, or groove.
-The tendon of the long head of biceps brachii runs through this groove.
+The tendon of the long head of biceps brachii emerges from the shoulder joint and runs through this groove.

 Clinical Relevance: Surgical Neck Fracture

 The surgical neck of the humerus is a frequent site of fracture – usually by a direct blow to the area, or falling on an outstretched hand.

 The key neurovascular structures at risk here are the axillary nerve and posterior circumflex artery.